openSVM/agave/docs/src/proposals/cluster-test-framework.md

 ---
-title: Cluster Test Framework
+titwe: cwustew test fwamewowk
 ---

-This document proposes the Cluster Test Framework \(CTF\).
-CTF is a test harness that allows tests to execute against a local, in-process cluster or a deployed cluster.
+t-this document p-pwoposes the c-cwustew test fwamewowk \(ctf\). (˘ω˘) c-ctf is a test hawness t-that awwows t-tests to exekawaii~ a-against a w-wocaw, ^^ in-pwocess cwustew ow a depwoyed cwustew. :3

-## Motivation
+## motivation

-The goal of CTF is to provide a framework for writing tests independent of where and how the cluster is deployed.
-Regressions can be captured in these tests and the tests can be run against deployed clusters to verify the deployment.
-The focus of these tests should be on cluster stability, consensus, fault tolerance, API stability.
+the goaw of ctf i-is to pwovide a fwamewowk fow wwiting tests independent o-of whewe and how the cwustew i-is depwoyed. -.- wegwessions can be captuwed in these tests and t-the tests can be wun against d-depwoyed cwustews t-to vewify the depwoyment. 😳 the focus of these tests shouwd be on cwustew stabiwity, mya c-consensus, fauwt towewance, (˘ω˘) api stabiwity. >_<

-Tests should verify a single bug or scenario, and should be written with the least amount of internal plumbing exposed to the test.
+tests shouwd vewify a singwe bug o-ow scenawio, -.- and shouwd be wwitten w-with the weast a-amount of intewnaw p-pwumbing e-exposed to the test. 🥺

-## Design Overview
+## design ovewview

-Tests are provided an entry point, which is a `contact_info::ContactInfo` structure, and a keypair that has already been funded.
+tests a-awe pwovided an entwy point, (U ﹏ U) which is a `contact_info::ContactInfo` s-stwuctuwe, >w< and a keypaiw that has awweady been funded. mya

-Each node in the cluster is configured with a `validator::ValidatorConfig` at boot time.
-At boot time this configuration specifies any extra cluster configuration required for the test.
-The cluster should boot with the configuration when it is run in-process or in a data center.
+each nyode in the cwustew is configuwed w-with a `validator::ValidatorConfig` at boot time. >w< at b-boot time this configuwation s-specifies a-any extwa cwustew configuwation wequiwed fow the test. nyaa~~ the c-cwustew shouwd b-boot with the configuwation when i-it is wun in-pwocess o-ow in a data centew. (✿oωo)

-Once booted, the test will discover the cluster through a gossip entry point and configure any runtime behaviors via validator RPC.
+once b-booted, ʘwʘ the test wiww discovew t-the cwustew thwough a gossip entwy point and configuwe a-any wuntime behaviows via v-vawidatow wpc. (ˆ ﻌ ˆ)♡

-## Test Interface
+## test intewface

-Each CTF test starts with an opaque entry point and a funded keypair.
-The test should not depend on how the cluster is deployed, and should be able to exercise all the cluster functionality through the publicly available interfaces.
+e-each ctf test s-stawts with an opaque entwy point and a funded keypaiw. 😳😳😳 the test shouwd nyot depend on how the cwustew is depwoyed, :3 a-and shouwd b-be abwe to exewcise aww the cwustew f-functionawity t-thwough the p-pubwicwy avaiwabwe intewfaces.
+OwO

 ```text
 use crate::contact_info::ContactInfo;